shanna/protobuf-generate/README.md

 ## Synopsis

-A simple PEG grammar, AST and template based approach to code generation.
+A simple PEG parser, AST and template based approach to code generation.

 [protobuf-embedded-c](https://code.google.com/p/protobuf-embedded-c/) uses the same approach but requires a page of rage inducing instructions to install obsolete Eclipse plugins and Java bullshit if you want to be able to develop